Capra94/sentiment_analysis/README.md

-# Machine Learning Experiment - Sentiment Analysis on Amazon Book Reviews
+# Machine Learning Experiment - Sentiment Analysis on Amazon Book Reviews - Test-Branch

 ## Overview
 This project is a simple machine learning experiment aimed at performing sentiment analysis on Amazon book reviews.
 The goal is to predict whether a review is positive or negative based on its content.